Are there “Pharisees” in your life?

-Are there people who hurt you while thinking they do God’s will?
+Have people hurt you while thinking they’re doing God’s will?

 Do you have “pharisees” in your life?
 Sure you do!
 Pharisees are people who are so sure they are doing everything right spiritually that they fail to notice when their beliefs are taking them in the wrong direction.
 We all have some phariseeism in us.
 Humility is the cure — making an honest assessment of how we have strayed in order to come back to God.